 Yes.
 Reckless endangerment convictions may be sealed two (2) years after the case ends.
 But there is no wait to petition for a seal if the charge gets dismissed.7 Learn about how to get a criminal record seal in Colorado.

 Our reckless endangerment lawyers will discuss with you how we may achieve the best possible outcome in your criminal law case.
 We create attorney-client relationships throughout the state, including Denver, Douglas County, Colorado Springs, Arapahoe, Boulder, and more.

-Our practice areas include every C.R.S. criminal offense, including domestic violence, DUI, DWAI child abuse, vehicular homicide, criminal mischief, resisting arrest by a peace officer, first-, second-, and third-degree assault, and more.
+Our practice areas include every C.R.S. criminal offense, including domestic violence, DUI, DWAI child abuse, vehicular homicide, motor vehicle theft, criminal mischief, sex crimes, resisting arrest by a peace officer, extortion first degree-, second degree-, and third-degree assault, and more.
 Contact us over the phone, our contact form, or we can meet at our Denver law office:

 Colorado Legal Defense Group

 Denver CO 80211